sauce-archives/help/docs/guides/tutorials-appium/appium-cross-platform-automation.md

 MobileElement signUpButton;
 {% endhighlight %}

-Which annotation is going to be used?
-When we use Android and iOS annotations together, it doesn't at all mean that both of them are going to be used at the same time, only one of them will be, and it depends on the platform we use.
-So if we are testing on the Android platform and instantiating an Android Appium Driver in our setup method, then the Android annotation will be used.
-But if we have instantiated an iOS driver, the iOS annotation will be used.
+If we use two annotations, one on top of the other as shown here, the relevant one will be selected based on which kind of AppiumDriver we have instantiated (AndroidDriver or IOSDriver).

 <h3 id="test_setup">Cross-platform Test Setup</h3>
-The aim of uaing a cross-platform setup is to make the process of selecting a platform (Android or iOS) dynamic.
-In this tutorial, we will cover two different setups.
-Feel free to use the one you want.
+The aim of using a cross-platform setup is to make the process of selecting a platform (Android or iOS) dynamic.
+We will be covering two possible solutions: one based on environment variables and one based on cloud device descriptors.

-<h4 id="simple_setup">Simple Setup</h4>
-This is a cross-platform test setup which shows you how to set your test up in the easiest way.
-The first class we need to create is "AbstractTest" which uses the TestObjectTestResultWatcher to register your result on TestObject, and also the AppiumDriverBuilder to establish the connection with TestObject.
+<h4 id="simple_setup">Determining the platform through environment variables</h4>
+If you have a PageObject-based setup, you probably have a class which takes care of instantiating your AppiumDriver.
+Our first solution is to instantiate the right kind of driver depending on the value of the environment variable we will be reading.
+This is what our class could look like:

 {% highlight java %}
-public class AbstractTest {

-    @Rule
-    public TestObjectTestResultWatcher resultWatcher = new TestObjectTestResultWatcher();

-    private AppiumDriver driver;
-    protected Komoot app;

-    @Before
-    public void connect() throws Exception {
-        this.driver = new AppiumDriverBuilder()
-                .withTestResultWatcher(resultWatcher)
-                .build();

-        resultWatcher.setAppiumDriver(driver);
-        app = new Komoot(driver);
-    }
-}
-{% endhighlight %}

-The AppiumDriverBuilder class is a helper class where we set our capabilities to connect to the Appium server, and also we instantiate an Appium driver depending on the "PLATFORM" environment variable:

-{% highlight java %}
 public class AppiumDriverBuilder {

-    // To resgister your tests results on TestObject private TestObjectTestResultWatcher resultWatcher;
+    private TestObjectTestResultWatcher resultWatcher;

     public AppiumDriverBuilder withTestResultWatcher(TestObjectTestResultWatcher resultWatcher) {